DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

       - responsible for routing n/w traffic to load balanced services in the cluster.
 Kubeproxy runs using DaemonSet.
       - Note that many of the kubernetes control plane components are run using kubernetes itself!
     - **Container runtime**
-      - Kubernetes doesnt care what container runtime you use. containerd? docker? no issues.
+      - Kubernetes doesnt care what container runtime you use. containerd? docker? rkt? cri-o? no issues.
   - each node has one or more containers running on it

 ![](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781617297984/files/OEBPS/Images/1-1.jpg)